orhun/git-cliff/website/docs/usage/args.md

 ## Flags

 ```
 -h, --help             Prints help information
 -V, --version          Prints version information
 -v, --verbose...
 Increases the logging verbosity
     --bumped-version   Prints bumped version for unreleased changes
 -l, --latest           Processes the commits starting from the latest tag
     --current          Processes the commits that belong to the current tag
 -u, --unreleased       Processes the commits that do not belong to a tag
     --topo-order       Sorts the tags topologically
+    --use-branch-tags  Include only the tags that belong to the current branch
     --no-exec          Disables the external command execution
 -x, --context          Prints changelog context as JSON
 ```

 ## Options